Canadian Maple Leaf

 Buying Maple Leaf coins

-The nominal denotes the nominal value in Canadian dollars (CAD) but the actual value of the Maple Leaf coins depends on the current spot price (+ premium) and exceeds the minted nominal value by far.
-The weight "oz" stands for the weight unit " troy ounce " or "troy ounce" and a troy ounce corresponds exactly to 31.1034768 g.
+It should be noted that nominal value denoted in Canadian dollars (CAD) on the coins is not the actual value of the Maple Leaf.
+The true value depends on the current spot price (+ premium) – which exceeds the mint value by far.
+The weight "oz" represents "troy ounce" which weighs exactly 31.1034768 grams.

-The Maple Leaf weighs 1 troy ounce (31.10 grams) of pure gold.
-The consequence of being made out of pure gold is that the Maple Leaf 1oz gold coin can easily be scratched and handling marks are also noticeable.
+Maple Leaf coins weighs one troy ounce (31.10 grams) of pure gold.
+The consequence of being made out of pure gold is that the Maple Leaf 1oz gold coin can easily be scratched and handling marks are noticeable.
+Because of this we take great care to package the coins so they reach you in mint condition.

-The Maple Leaf 1oz gold coin is the official bullion gold coin of the Canadian government.
-Even though it is an official method of payment in Canada, this coin and its other denominations are not really considered as circulating coins because they are sought after by gold investors and by numismatists.
+The 1oz Maple Leaf is the official gold bullion coin of the Canadian government.
+Even though it is legal tender in Canada and all over the world, this coin and its other denominations are not considered as circulating coins because they are so sought after by gold investors and by numismatists.

 Silver, Platinum and Palladium Maple Leaf